datacontroller/docs.datacontroller.io/docs/dcu-fileupload.md

     To get a copy of a file in the right format for upload, use the [file download](/dc-userguide/#usage) feature in the Viewer tab

 !!! warning
     Lengths are taken from the target table.
 If a CSV contains long strings (eg `"ABCDE"` for a $3 variable) then the rest will be silently truncated (only `"ABC"` staged and loaded).
+If the target variable is a short numeric (eg 4., or 4 bytes) then floats or large integers may be rounded.
 This issue does not apply to excel uploads, which are first validated in the browser.